everpixelgame/docs/lore/README.md

 Everphaeria was once a peaceful, thriving pixel paradise.
 However, a mysterious force known as The Great Corruption began to spread across the land, creating dungeons filled with monsters and warping the very nature of reality.

-Heroes are now being summoned to battle this corruption, collect the magical essence ($EPXL) that powers the world, and restore balance to Everphaeria.
+Heroes are now being summoned to battle this corruption, collect the magical essence ($EVER) that powers the world, and restore balance to Everphaeria.

 ## Key Regions